VitalRus95/gta-scripts/CLEO Redux/GTA SA/VTrainer[fs][mem]/readMe.md

 # Vital Trainer (GTA: San Andreas; CLEO Redux)
 ## ENGLISH
 * Author: Vital (Vitaly Pavlovich Ulyanov)
+* Thanks for help to: Seemann, Bloodriver
 * Description: A new multi-functional trainer for GTA: SA.
 Work in progress… To open the script menu, press `~`.
+The trainer features dynamic-speed sliders, three modes of precision in adjusting some values, tri-state sliders (game's choice, always enabled, and always disabled), and more.
-* Requirements: CLEO Redux v1.1.3 or newer with ImGui Redux plugin (should be installed with CLEO).
+* Requirements: CLEO Redux v1.1.3 or newer with ImGui Redux and IDE loader plugins (should be installed with CLEO).
 * Installation: Put `VTrainer[fs][mem]` folder in your `GTA San Andreas\CLEO` directory.

 <details>